-Proper equipment, in particular wrench(s) or valve key(s) of sufficient size to operate key valve(s), must be readily available in the event of an emergency.
-The equipment and its location must be specified [49 Title 49, CFR §192.615(a)(4)].
+Proper equipment, in particular wrenches or valve keys of sufficient size to operate key valves, must be readily available in the event of an emergency.
+The equipment and its location must be specified within the Emergency Plan [Title 49, CFR §192.615(a)(4)].